 - Who is expected to wear a mask

-- The sign-in process (including using a touchless check-in tool like brightwheel or answering standard health screening questions)
+- The sign-in process (including using a touchless check-in tool like brightwheel or answering standard health screening questions that can be completed at your center or by families at home)

 - Your illness policy, including the conditions under which students will be required to stay home and when they may return to school